 The compressor is easy to set up and use and small enough to tuck away in a cupboard.

-There are several home and DIY uses for air compressors.
-If you are a mechanic, DIYer, carpenter or painter then the best air compressor can make life considerably easier and help you get projects done more quickly and to a high, professional standard.
+There are many home and DIY uses for air compressors.
+If you are a mechanic, DIYer, carpenter or painter then a good air compressor can make life considerably easier and help you complete projects more quickly, more efficiently and to a higher standard.
 Air powered tools are usually faster, lighter and more powerful than traditional power tools.

 An air compressor can be used to inflate tyres on cars, trailers and bikes.
-It can also power a variety of tools such as nail guns and wrenches.
-They can also be used to operate paint sprayers to provide a superb even paint finish to everything from doors to cars.
-You can even use an air compressor for cleaning and degreasing.
+It can power a variety of tools such as nail guns and wrenches.
+It can be used to operate paint sprayers providing a professional paint finish to anything from doors to cars.
+An air compressor can even be used for cleaning and degreasing.

-The variety of tools that can be powered with an air compressor include brad nailers, chisels, hammers, drills, sanders, polishers, grinders, impact wrenches and ratchets.
+Tools that can be powered with an air compressor include drills, hammers, chisels, sanders, polishers, grinders, impact wrenches, ratchets and brad nailers.

-When choosing the best air compressor for you there are some technical specifications that it is helpful to understand.
-Basically, the CFM, PSI and tank size work together to provide a steady supply of air.
+When choosing an air compressor there are some technical specifications that are helpful to understand.
+You should consider CFM, PSI and tank size.
+These work together to ensure a steady supply of air is always provided.

-PSI means pounds per square inch.
-This is the measurement of the air pressure delivered by the compressor.
-Most home air compressors have a psi of at least 90 which is sufficient for most air tools you might want to use, including nail guns and sprayers.
-When choosing the best air compressor for your jobs make sure you have enough psi for the task at hand.
+PSI stands for pounds per square inch.
+This is a measurement of the air pressure delivered by the compressor.
+Most home air compressors have a minimum PSI of 90, and that is sufficient for the most commonly used air tools.
+When choosing an air compressor for your jobs ensure you have enough PSI for the task in hand.

-A larger tank will allow you to work for longer before the pressure in the tank drops and the motor kicks in to refill the tank.
-If the tank is too small, you may have to stop working to allow it to refill.
-If you need to work for longer than a large tank might be the best air compressor for you.
+A larger tank will allow you to work for longer before the pressure in the tank eventually drops and the motor kicks in to refill the tank.
+If the tank is too small you may have to stop working to allow it to refill.

-Oil-free compressors need no maintenance.
-An oil lubricated machine will require topping up from time to time.
-Oil-free machines will probably be fine for light to medium use, however for professional or heavy use uses an oil lubricated compressor may last you longer.
+Oil-free compressors require little or no maintenance.
+An oil-lubricated machine will require topping up from time to time.
+Oil-free machines are fine for light to medium use, but for professional or heavy use an oil- lubricated compressor may last you longer.

 Lightness and portability